 |Testlet 2||38 MCQ||45 Minutes|

 |Testlet 3||2 TBS||36 Minutes|

 |15 minute break (does not count toward total exam time)|

 |Testlet 4||3 TBS||54 Minutes|

 |Testlet 5||3 TBS||54 Minutes|

-The Regulation section of the CPA Exam primarily focuses on federal taxation.
-According to the AICPA Blueprints, this overarching topic area makes up more than 60% of the REG exam.
+The REG section of the CPA Exam primarily focuses on federal taxation.
+According to the AICPA Blueprints, this overarching topic area makes up more than 60% of the REG Exam.
 The remaining topics include: business law, business ethics, and professional and legal responsibilities.

 - Federal taxation of individuals

 - Federal tax procedures